 - Parchment paper always makes for no-stick biscuits and easy clean up.

 - This and Mexican Cornbread are the only times I advocate using canned cream corn.
-For eating creamed corn on its own, check out our old-school southern method by clicking here.
+For eating creamed corn on its own, check out our old-school southern method for making and cooking creamed corn.

 A few items you’ll need for making Mexican Style Biscuits: